 |Make two quick corners on the top of the background square|

-Once your quick corners are done, trace the ladybird applique shapes from page 59 using a fine pencil or marker, by laying the fusible webbing with the paper side up, over the applique templates.
+Once your quick corners are done, trace the ladybird applique shapes from the book using a fine pencil or marker, by laying the fusible webbing with the paper side up, over the applique templates.
 Next cut around the shapes roughly leaving 1/8” – 1/4” around the traced outlines.

 |Cut out the tracings roughly|

 Fuse the cut outs onto the WRONG side of your chosen fabrics by placing them paper side up and the rough, glue side facing down.
 Follow the instructions that come with your specific fusible webbing.

 |I lay a cloth over my tracings and then iron them.|

 This ensures the pencil markings do not transfer to the iron.

 Cut out the shapes accurately along the traced lines and peel the paper from the back of the shapes.
 This will leave a glue based side on the back of each piece.

 Position the ladybird’s black body and wings with the glue based side facing down onto the RIGHT side of the background square.
 I positioned the ladybird so that the tips of the wings were approximately ¾” up from the bottom edge and approximately ¾” in from the side edges.

 |Do not worry if the black body shows through the wings|